Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Results

-We first experimentally validated the capability of the proposed rPUF with an extended operation window at room temperature.
-Figure \ref{fig:unif} A shows the measured Hamming weight as a function of pulse settings under FF-00 and FF-00-FF polarities.
-The Hamming weight curve under single-pulse writing shows monotonicity as a function of $V_{write}$, similar to the sigmoid-like function.
-Meanwhile, the Hamming weight curve under the dual-pulse strategy approximates a parabolic function due to the correction of the second set pulse.
-As mentioned earlier, the first and second sets hold different polarities, and the relationship between the amplitude of the first set (V1) and the second set (V2) is defined as:
+We experimentally validated the proposed rPUF by first evaluating the operating window at room temperature.
+Figure \ref{fig:unif}A shows the measured HW according to the reconfiguration strategy with FF–00 (single-pulse) and FF–00–FF(dual-pulse) polarized writing.
+With the single-pulse reconfiguration strategy, the HW increased monotonically with the write voltage, similar to a sigmoid-like function.
+With the dual-pulse reconfiguration strategy, the HW approximated a parabolic function because of the correction by the second set pulse.
+The first and second set pulses held different polarities, and the relationship between the amplitudes of the first set (V1) and second set (V2) can be defined as

-where $\beta$ represents a correction coefficient.
-The same behavior exists in 00-FF and 00-FF-00 polarized writing as shown in Fig. \ref{fig:unif} B. The blue-colored window in Fig. \ref{fig:unif} A-B is assumed as the preliminary target window, limiting Hamming weight within 0.4 and 0.6 and representing the prerequisite condition for XOR post-processing (see Section \ref{secXOR}).
-XOR operation obfuscates PUF data, addressing spatial correlations from process deviations and enhancing key metrics.
-Figure \ref{fig:unif}C shows the ideal Hamming weight and the large operation window aided by XOR post-processing.
-Thus, the proposed dual-pulse strategy provides a sufficient condition for the broadened operation window; meanwhile, the generated PUF responses hold excellent unpredictability.
-To evaluate the ability of PUF against Machine Learning (ML) attacks, five classical algorithms are modeled and executed (details in Sec. \ref{SecMLattacks})\cite{wang2020lattice, gu2020modeling, cao2018compact,ebrahimabadi2021puf,chen2017hardware,ashtari2019new, li2023reconfigurable}.
-The raw prediction accuracy is 55.29\% without post-processing (see Fig. \ref{figSI:ML}), confirming the entropy from C2C and D2D variability.
-Nearly ideal random guessing levels (50.03\%) after XOR post-processing (see Fig. \ref{fig:unif}D) are achieved, finally confirming the robustness of the proposed rPUF design against ML attacks.
+where $\beta$ is a correction coefficient.
+As shown in Fig. \ref{fig:unif}B, the same behavior was observed for 00–FF and 00–FF–00 polarized writing.
+The preliminary target operating window (blue color) limited the HW to 0.4–0.6, which is a prerequisite for XOR postprocessing (see Section \ref{secXOR}).
+The XOR postprocessing obfuscates PUF data by addressing spatial correlations from process deviations and enhancing key metrics.
+Figure \ref{fig:unif}C shows the ideal HW and large operating window obtained with XOR postprocessing.
+Thus, the proposed dual-pulse reconfiguration strategy facilitated a wider operating window while the generated PUF responses retained excellent unpredictability.
+To evaluate the ability of PUF against machine learning attacks, five classical algorithms were modeled and executed (details in Sec. \ref{SecMLattacks})\cite{wang2020lattice, gu2020modeling, cao2018compact,ebrahimabadi2021puf,chen2017hardware,ashtari2019new, li2023reconfigurable}.
+The raw prediction accuracy was 55.29\% without postprocessing (Fig. \ref{figSI:ML}), which confirmed the entropy from C2C and device-to-device (D2D) variability.
+As shown in Fig. \ref{fig:unif}D, a nearly ideal random guessing level (50.03\%) was achieved after XOR postprocessing, which confirmed the robustness of the rPUF against machine learning attacks.